v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

 # MD-101: Managing Modern Desktops

 ## Lab Change Log

 This log will be updated whenever updates are made to the lab steps in MD-101.
 Note that this log only contains changes to the labs.
 The change log for course content is still located in the Learning Download Center.

+### 07-17-20

+-   **Labs order has changed.** Labs have been updated to reflect the new module order and changes in the courseware updates published on 07-17-2020.
+-   New Lab: Configure Hybrid Azure AD join (Module 2)
+-   All labs have been updated to use Endpoint Manager admin center where applicable.
+-   BitLocker and Windows Update lab has been changed to use Endpoint Manager.
+-   All labs have been updated to reflect UI changes.

 ### 05-15-20